The confluence of the Ruak and Mekong Rivers, the exact point of the golden triangle.

 This passport page has official stamps from Thailand and Myanmar, and my unofficial one from Laos.
 The Brazil stamps (and visa on opposite page) are from a past trip.

 Our boat driver was waiting at the dock in Donsao, so we got in the boat took the short ride back to Thailand.
 Upon returning, I was offered a souvenir photo of me in the boat on a triangular block of wood with the 3 nations flags.
 It was all of about $3, a little cheesy, but a nice memento.

 We still had some time before I had to get to the airport, so we made our way back via Chiang Saen, an ancient city.
-Beyond the old city walls, we visited Wat Phra That Chedi Luang, dating from the 14th century was in pretty bad shape, and had sustained damage further damage in an earthquake in 2009.
+Beyond the old city walls, we visited Wat Phra That Chedi Luang.
+This temple dates from the 14th century was in pretty bad shape, and had sustained further damage in an earthquake in 2009.